-- (a) Subject to this constitution and to any rights or restrictions attached to any class of membership, at a general meeting: - (i) on a show of hands, each member present has one vote; - (ii) where a person is entitled to vote by virtue of rule 7.16 in more than one capacity, that person is entitled only to one vote on a show of hands; - (iii) if the person appointed as proxy has two or more appointments that specify different ways to vote on a resolution, the proxy must not vote on a show of hands; and - (iv) on a poll, each member present has one vote. - (b) Where any of the membership fee or other amount payable to the company has not been duly paid that member is not entitled to vote.
+- (a) Subject to this constitution and to any rights or restrictions attached to any class of membership, at a general meeting: - (i) on a show of hands, each member present and entitled to vote has one vote; - (ii) where a person is entitled to vote by virtue of rule 7.16 in more than one capacity, that person is entitled only to one vote on a show of hands; - (iii) if the person appointed as proxy has two or more appointments that specify different ways to vote on a resolution, the proxy must not vote on a show of hands; and - (iv) on a poll, each member present and entitled to vote has one vote. - (b) Where any of the membership fee or other amount payable to the company has not been duly paid that member is not entitled to vote. - (c) A member is not entitled to vote on a resolution if, under the Corporations Act the notice which called the meeting specified that: - (i) the member must not vote or must abstain from voting on the resolution; or - (ii) a vote on the resolution by the member must be disregarded for any purposes. - (d) Notwithstanding anything else in this constitution, a member who is: - (i) aged under 18 years at the date of a general meeting; or is not entitled to vote on any resolution or any other matter decided at the general meeting and is not counted for the purposes of any quorum.